Bonus budgeting

 Capital Budgeting

+• Budget the most likely outcome.
 If there are several possible payouts under a bonus plan, then budget for the amount that is more likely than not to be attained.
 An alternative is to calculate the most likely payout based on probabilities, and add this expected bonus amount to the budget.
 However, be aware that doing so means that the actual bonus payment will never match the exact amount budgeted.

-An alternative to this decision process flow is to restructure the bonus plan itself, so that the bonus is paid on a sliding scale, rather than as a binary (yes or no) solution.
+• Restructure the bonus plan.
+Restructure the bonus plan itself, so that the bonus is paid on a sliding scale, rather than as a binary (yes or no) solution.
 This means that the bonus payment is set at a specific percentage of the goal, such as two percent of sales or three percent of net profits – no matter what the total amount of sales or profits may be.
 Further, try to avoid imposing an upper boundary on the amount paid.
 Instead, the bonus is a simple percentage of the goal.
 By doing so, you budget for the amount of bonus that matches the goals listed in the budget.
 If the employee responsible for the goal achieves the target amount, then the budgeted bonus amount is paid.
 If the employee achieves a slightly lower amount, then he is paid a slightly lower bonus.

-Yet another variation is to constantly update the budget with new iterations.
+• Update the budget.
+Constantly update the budget with new iterations.
 By doing so, the most likely probability of bonus achievement can be included in the most recent version of the budget.

 Related Articles